 As far as the steal toes go, these are super comfortable.
 And that’s true just about as soon as you put them on your feet.
 That’s right there are almost no complaints about the wear-in time of these shoes.

 Overall, the durability and stability of these boots are fantastic, especially for guys that need strong arch support.
 That makes these KEEN boots one of the few that aren’t great for guys with flat feet.
+Also the best winter work boots because of the great insulation.

 Feel there are a pair you can’t live without, that we may have overlooked?
 Feel free to send the details to us and we will look into them and see if they are worthy of being included.